 Plus many airlines are a part of a larger airline alliance and allow you to transfer your frequent flier rewards to one another (e.g. Star Alliance which consists of over 26 airlines like United Airlines, Air Canada, Air China and many more).
 By signing up for frequent flier rewards programs and sticking to airlines in one alliance, you will get the most bang for your buck.

 5. Get a Travel Credit Card

-You can save thousands of dollars by booking flights with airline miles that you earn just by using a travel credit card.
+You can save thousands of dollars by booking flights with airline miles that you earn just by using a rewards credit card.

-After years of traveling and racking up miles on various airlines (many that expired), I took it a step further and got a travel credit card where my miles never expire.
+After years of traveling and racking up miles on various airlines (many that expired), I took it a step further and got a travel rewards credit card where my travel rewards never expire.

 The bottom line: if you already have a credit card that isn’t gaining you miles or worthwhile perks, then why not switch to one that does?
 If you don’t have a credit card and are looking to gain credit, this is a perfect way! **As long as you pay your minimum payments every month (full payments are even better to avoid interest fees), then you will improve your credit score, and gain something extra every time you spend.**